Salah-El01/access-to-drinking-water-sdg6/part-2-transforming-the-data/data/README.md

 This folder documents the data layer used in **Part 2 — Transforming the Data** of the **Access to Drinking Water (SDG 6)** project.

-The analysis is based on country- and area-level drinking-water access estimates from the **WHO/UNICEF Joint Monitoring Programme (JMP)** covering observations between 2000 and 2020.
+The analysis is based on country- and area-level drinking-water access estimates from the **WHO/UNICEF Joint Monitoring Programme (JMP)**, with observations covering the period from 2000 to 2020.

-The full analytical workflow was developed in Google Sheets, including data validation, row-level transformations, Annual Rate of Change calculations, regional enrichment, summary tables, and chart preparation.
+The complete analytical workflow was developed in Google Sheets, including source-data inspection, validation, transformation, feature engineering, regional enrichment, summary calculations, and chart preparation.

 ---